thesushilsharma/TokenScout/README.md

 You can deploy this repo to a production server using a platform like Vercel, Netlify, Heroku or any of your choice.

+## Future Enhancements

+- **Honeypot Detection:** Implement advanced algorithms to identify honeypot tokens that trap investors' funds.
+- **Rug Pull Risk Assessment:** Evaluate the risk of a project being a rug pull based on factors like liquidity, ownership, and contract analysis.
+- **Token Contract Analysis:** Integrate tools to scan token contracts for potential vulnerabilities or malicious code.

 ## Contributing

 You can fix the repository and submit pull requests with improvements or bug fixes.
 We welcome contributions from the community!